 January 3, 10AM – 11:30AM

 Your family will enjoy the gorgeous winter scenery that we are lucky to have almost every year in New Jersey, with the help of Jack Frost.
-Explore the serenity of nature in Thompson Park as you follow along with a Park System Naturalist.
+Explore the serenity of nature during a Wondrous Winter Walk through Thompson Park as you follow along with a Park System Naturalist.

 Choose from over 50 hills to go sledding in NJ

 Are you crossing your fingers for our first major snowstorm?
 There is no doubt that sledding is one of the best ways to spend a snow day – it’s fun, active, and free.
 With so many mountains and hills in New Jersey, it’s easy to find that perfect sledding location for your family.
 Grab your toboggan, bundle up, and head to one of NJMOM’s 50 favorite sledding hills throughout New Jersey.

 Welcome winter at Mountain Lakes Preserve